Tell us about your production challenge

 Bonbons are chocolate confectioneries originating from the French royal court in the 17th century.
 From the French word bon meaning “good”, bonbons are chocolate candies with a filling inside, usually fruits, brittle, nougat, or caramel.
 Equipment for chocolate bonbons are varied and must be capable of chocolate tempering, molding, scraping, filling, and covering.

-Which chocolate bonbons equipment do you need?
+Which chocolate bonbons technology do you need?

 Flexible mixing system for whipped cream and pastries